 - Start with less than recommended for at least the first week.
 Give your system time to adjust.

-- Inulin may cause you to be gassy/have abdominal pains when you first start using ProDentim
+- Inulin may cause you to be gassy or have abdominal pains when you first start using ProDentim.
+Starting with less may reduce this from happening.

-- Not intended for children or those under age 18
+- Not intended for children or those under the age of 18

 - Store the ProDentim in a cool, dry place

-- Stop taking the supplement at least 2 weeks before surgery, unless your physician says otherwise
+- Stop taking at least 2 weeks before surgery unless your physician says otherwise

 - Speak to your doctor if you are pregnant or breastfeeding